ScDecorum

 Ideal Time for Propagation

-The optimal time to propagate pothos is during their active growing season, which spans from spring to summer.
+The optimal time to Pothos Propagation is during their active growing season, which spans from spring to summer.
 During this period, the plant’s energy is focused on growth, increasing the likelihood of successful propagation.
 Avoid propagation during the fall and winter months, as the parent plant’s recovery and root development can be hindered by the dormant phase.

 Materials You’ll Need